devicehive/devicehive-arduino/README.md

 --------------

-Since `MAX_MSG_SIZE` message size limit is quite low (because of limited RAM size) there is an advanced way - to use messages with external buffer.
+Since `MAX_MSG_SIZE` message size limit is quite low (because of limited RAM size) there is an advanced way - to use messages with an external buffer.
 One more way to send a quite big message is to use "stream" writing operation.